Bereavement Counseling

 Learn to Accept Losses and Process Your Emotions through Bereavement Counseling

 I have been a psychotherapist specializing in bereavement counseling for more than 30 years.
-With my long years of experience, I have helped many clients go through one of the darkest times in their lives.
+During my many years of experience, I have helped many clients go through some of the darkest times in their lives.
 My goal is to be with you throughout your grieving process, guiding and assisting you in accepting your loss and processing your emotions without negatively affecting your life and wellbeing.
 Don’t hesitate to get in touch with me today if you need someone to talk to.

 Emotional States of Grief